zawye-imu/nproject-9/use-cases/use-case-2.md

 # USE CASE: 2 Produce a Report on All The Cities in the World, Continent, Region, Country and District Organised by Largest Population to Smallest
-As a user I want to view all the cities in the world, continent, region, country and district organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context